KDAB/vscode-qttest/README.md

 Try pressing the reload button if list of tests seem stale.

+If no tests are reported, try running `ctest -N` inside the build directory.
+If that doesn't work either then it's a cmake problem.
+Either there's really no tests added with `add_test()` or the `enable_testing()` call is missing in the root `CMakeLists.txt`.

 ## About KDAB

 This extension is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).